tokio-rs/console/CONTRIBUTING.md

 * **S-refactor**: This is a refactor.
 This label describes proposed or implemented changes that are related to improve code quality or set up for future changes, but shouldn't effect behavior, fix bugs, or add new APIs.

+## Releases

+TBD: This section will describe the release process.